By Wambdi Wicasa

 Wicasa Wakan listened to the old men.
 He went to his own lodge to listen to Wakantanka.
 He sat with his whistle and rattle and burning sweetgrass.
 He did not sleep, but his eyes were closed.
 He waited for Thunderer to bring him a message.

 And Hand did not sleep.
 He and his killers lit a big fire in the middle of the camp.
 They leaped and killed again and again.
-They bragged and shouted to the girls, “Lift up the tipi walls and follow us out into the grass.
-Your children will have our blood in them and everyone will tremble when they call out.”
+They bragged and shouted to the girls, “Lift the tipi walls and follow us into the grass.
+Your children will have our blood in them, and everyone will tremble when they call out.”

 But the camp listened only to the Holy Man and prayed with him.
 An evil had come into their Peace, and only Thunderer could cleanse it from them.

 A wind stirred.
 The whistle and rattle in the lodge stilled.
 Ate, Father, had heard his people.
 He had accepted their sacrifice.
 His messenger was coming.

 Through the smoke holes, women saw the dark wings of Thunderer.
 A flash and then another come from his eyes.

 Sudden fear touched the shoulders of Hand.
 He crouched and shook like a water reed.
 Madness took him, but he could not escape.
 He ran and ran, but the wings of Thunderer beat him back into the flood that rained from the cloud.